tdiary/tdiary-core/doc/README.en.md

 ### Selectable Style and IO

 You can choice a grammar of writing your diary by 'Style' feature.
 Some style files are in misc/style.
 And you can choice data saving format (IO) also.
-Seee HOWTO-make-io.rd for more information about Style or IO.
+Seee HOWTO-make-io.html for more information about Style or IO.

 ### Written in Ruby